2019 Sam Houston State Bearkats football team

 The 2019 Sam Houston State Bearkats football team represented Sam Houston State University as a member of the Southland Conference during the 2019 NCAA Division I FCS football season.
 Led by sixth-year head coach K. C. Keeler, the Bearkats compiled an overall record of 7–5 with a mark of 6–3 in conference play, tying for third place in the Southland.
 Sam Houston State played home games at Bowers Stadium in Huntsville, Texas.

-Previous season

-The Bearkats finished the 2018 season with a 6–5 overall record, and a 5–4 record in Southland play to finish in a four-way tie for fourth place.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Bearkats were picked to finish in fourth place.

 Preseason All–Southland Teams

 The Bearkats placed six players on the preseason all–Southland teams.